-The first thing you can do is consulting other doctor.
+The first thing you can do is consulting other doctors.
 You can go for a sperm donor or an egg donor depending on your requirement.
-To know more about the reasons behind failed IVF, read our article on: Causes for IVF Failure.
+To know more about the reasons behind failed IVF, read our article on Causes for IVF Failure.

 SOURCES AND REFERENCES:

 - ^ In-vitro fertilization (IVF): Procedure, Success Rate, and Risks Medicalnewstoday.com, 31 July 2019

 - ^ In Vitro Fertilization and Test Tube Babies: A History | Verywell Family Verywellfamily.com, 31 July 2019

 - ^ When to consider IVF | Pregnancy Birth and Baby Pregnancybirthbaby.org.au, 31 July 2019